 - Based on the information you have about your current situation, what are the likely outcomes?

 Have a Clearly-Defined Path

-Then every step along the way should match what you are trying to accomplish.
+Every step along the way should match what you are trying to accomplish.
 In some cases, we are trying to not disclose information to the auditor.
 We will do everything we can, even at the risk of making our relationship a little bit difficult with the auditor.

 We will not tell the auditor everything about a particular course of action because if the auditor were to discover it, the client would walk into a big problem.
-One of the other things that we utilize is what we call a Trojan horse.
+One of the other things that we utilize is what we call a “Trojan Horse.”

 The Appeals Route

 Your end goal may not be through the audit division.
-You may get your end goal through appeals; in which case your best move may be to get out of the audit as quickly as possible and correct everything once it is gone to appeals.
+You may get your end goal through appeals.
+If this is the case, your best move may be to get out of the audit as quickly as possible and correct everything once it is gone to appeals.

-It Is in Your Hands
+The Power is in Your Hands